-Regardless of the reason behind the denied loan, it’s important to get the why from the lender or SBA.
-An honest and non-emotional conversation can go a long away in gaining an understanding of being turned down so that you can plan for the future.
+Regardless of the reason behind the denied loan, it's important to get the why from the lender or SBA.
+An honest and non-emotional conversation can go a long way in understanding being turned down so that you can plan for the future.

 2. Build Upon What You Learned & Reapply

-Loans are fairly predictable if you’ve gone through the proper preparation steps and know what numbers you need to hit before applying.
-Whether it’s your credit score, collateral, or revenue — there are certain goals to hit before you should undergo the time-consuming process of applying.
+Loans are fairly predictable if you've completed the proper preparation steps and know the numbers you must hit before applying.
+Whether it's your credit score, collateral, or revenue — there are certain goals to hit before you undergo the time-consuming application process.

 Because SBA loan programs have pretty straightforward and difficult loan requirements, they may be intimidating for some business owners.
 However, the more clear-cut your loan eligibility qualifications are, the better prepared you can be.

-Depending on your current situation and plan for the future, reapplying may not be the best move.
-You have to wait a minimum of 90 days after being denied to even attempt to reapply, so if you’re looking for a fast loan, you may have to look elsewhere.
+Relying on may not be the best move depending on your current situation and future plans.
+You must wait at least 90 days after being denied to attempt to reapply, so if you're looking for a fast loan, you may have to look elsewhere.

-Your specific industry may also play a role in the reapplication process, as certain markets have a more difficult time finding the financing they need.
-So, if you were denied due to your industry, an SBA loan may not be the right fit.
-However, if you were denied for a different reason, here’s what you can do to boost your application and strengthen your chances of approval.
+Your specific industry may also play a role in reapplication, as certain markets have difficulty finding the financing they need.
+So, an SBA loan may not be the right fit if you were denied due to your industry.
+However, if you were denied for a different reason, here's what you can do to boost your application and strengthen your chances of approval.

 - Improve your personal and business credit scores.
-When it comes to getting an SBA loan, both personal and business credit is typically evaluated, so make sure these are strong.
-If your personal credit is above 620, you’re in good shape — but many lenders will want to see scores of 700+.
-For business credit, you’ll want to be at the very least in the 140 range.
+When getting an SBA loan, personal and business credit is typically evaluated, so make sure these are strong.
+If your personal credit is above 620, you're in good shape — but many lenders will want to see scores of 700+.
+You'll want to be at the very least in the 140 range for business credit.

 - Work on business financials to improve your chances of approval.
-Both lenders and the SBA want to ensure that their loan will be paid back on time and in full, so they’ll take a deep dive into your profit, revenue, and existing debt to make sure you’re a reliable borrower.
-They may use a debt service coverage ratio (DSCR) to determine the likelihood that you’ll be able to pay back the loan.
+Both lenders and the SBA want to ensure that their loan will be paid back on time and in full, so they'll take a deep dive into your profit, revenue, and existing debt to ensure you're a reliable borrower.
+They may use a debt service coverage ratio (DSCR) to determine the likelihood that you'll be able to repay the loan.

 - Take the time you need to get your business fully up and running.
-Sometimes, SBA applications get denied because a business hasn’t been up and running long enough to prove they’re able to pay back the loan.
+Sometimes, SBA applications get denied because a business hasn't been up and running long enough to prove they can pay back the loan.
 Give yourself sufficient enough time to increase revenue, implement your business plan, and build enough credit to get approved.

 3. Check Out Alternative Routes to Financing